 Fourteen years after writing Brave New World, Aldous Huxley argued that if he were to rewrite this ‘fictional story’, he would offer the pagan (1*) a third scenario: “a community of exiles and refugees from the Brave New World” where sanity would be possible by means of an alternative way of living in a community in which the “economics would be decentralist”, the politics “Kropotkinesque and co-operative”, where science and technology would be used to honoring life, and religion “would be the conscious and intelligent pursuit of [hu]man’s Final End” (Huxley, 1946).
-I believe this envision matches with the great-human state already described in the previous reflection, and therefore not only with both the specific fragments encompassed by this module and the full Gaia Education’s program, but the whole systems approach itself.
-In fact, what Huxley reflects is nearly a choice for retrofitting the prevalent socio-economic model as well as an option of pursuing essential socio-ecological innovations for the sake of the entire web of life.
+I believe this envision matches with the great-human state already described in the previous reflection, and therefore with the whole systems approach itself.
+In fact, what Huxley reflects is nearly a choice for ‘retrofitting’ the prevalent socio-economic model as well as an option of pursuing essential socio-ecological innovations for the sake of the entire web of life.
 Thus inspired both by Huxley and the collective mind I want to pose some further arguments as follows.

 By emphasizing on the ‘collective mind’, I just mean those systems thinkers or Homo Sapiens (wise humans) –or I’d say some savages/pagans exiled from the prevalent system– who have lucidly addressed Huxley’s interpretation.
 In researching on the cultural evolution towards the ecobiopsychosocial conception of humankind, in addition to Nietzsche among others, I’ve also approached Peter Kropotkin and Erich Fromm (Fromm’s body of work has loomed large to me in several ways).
 Indeed, Kropotkin’s ideas widely touched Huxley’s thinking (2*).
 In short, Kropotkin defended that “Mutual Aid” is bulkier than “Mutual Struggle” as instinct in all living species.
 He argues that solidarity is not just shaped by human character but are intrinsic in our DNA.
 Furthermore, the Russian exiled explains in his book Mutual Aid: a factor of evolution that the ancient Mutual Aid Institutions (“the tribe, the village community, the guilds, the medieval city”) started losing their primitive character of solidarity and collaboration by the time the revolution of individuals against these institutions endured two different sides: on one hand were those who aimed to “purify the old institutions” with the purpose of reaching commonwealth still centered on mutual aid principles, i.e., what we have better grasped as Socialism which grafted onto Communism (because of Marx & Engels) in the same milieu.
 In parallel, “another portion of the same individual rebels endeavored to break down the protective institutions of mutual support, with no other intention but to increase their own wealth and their own powers.”
 (Kropotkin, 1902) i.e., those who started giving form to Capitalism.
 Kropotkin didn’t live enough to see how both Communism and Capitalism (because of our Homo ignarus condition) were becoming in different sides of the same coin, or in Dystopia and Utopia according to Huxley.
 Nonetheless, he was quite right by proclaiming that between both “lies the real tragedy of history”.